 An off-spin bowler whose brief but memorable Test career was defined by a single, match-winning performance against cricket's most formidable opponent.

-Gavin Robertson's cricket story is one of persistence and a spectacular, if fleeting, moment in the sun.
-A right-arm off-spinner and handy lower-order batsman from New South Wales, he spent years in the domestic grind, playing for his state and later Tasmania.
-His chance at the highest level came surprisingly late, at age 32, when he was selected for Australia's 1998 tour of India.
-In the furnace of Chennai's Test match, Robertson delivered.
-On a turning track, he bowled with immense heart, sending down over 50 overs in the Indian second innings to claim 5 wickets and play a central role in a famous Australian victory.
-That performance, full of grit against a lineup of legendary players of spin, defined his international career.
-While he played only four Tests, that Chennai five-for secured his place in Australian cricket lore.
-After retirement, he channeled his energetic personality into media work and coaching, remaining a recognizable and passionate voice for the game.
+Gavin Robertson bowled 50.5 overs in Chennai's second innings to claim 5 wickets and secure a famous Australian victory on the 1998 tour of India.
+A right-arm off-spinner and lower-order batsman from New South Wales, he spent years in domestic cricket for his state and later Tasmania.
+His chance at the highest level came at age 32.
+On a turning track in Chennai, he delivered with immense heart against a lineup of exceptional players of spin.
+That performance defined his international career.
+He played only four Tests total.
+After retirement, he channeled his energetic personality into media work and coaching, remaining a passionate voice for the game.

 1965–1980